Contact email

 Accommodation

 Accommodation is limited.
-If you require accommodation during your placement please contact Margot Robinson in advance of your start date.
+If you require accommodation during your placement please contact Rachael Angus-Felton in advance of your start date.

 Student accommodation is based at Falkirk Community Hospital, in the junior doctor’s residences behind the main hospital building.
 The accommodation comprises self-contained en-suite rooms, each student will have their own en-suite bedroom with access to shared kitchen area.
 The Falkirk Community Hospital accommodation has Wi-Fi access.